italia/ckan-it/README.md

 4. Initialize submodules: `git submodule update --init --recursive`
 5. Build images: `docker-compose -f docker-compose.yml -f docker-compose.build.yml build`
 6. Run all containers using built images: `docker-compose -f docker-compose.yml -f docker-compose.build.yml up -d` (if you want to check logs run `docker-compose logs -f`)

+### A notice about CKAN customization

+This project brings together many components and plugins in a set of Docker images to facilitates installation and deploy.
+If you already have a running instance of CKAN or if you want to build a custom distribution from scratch you can install and use [single plugins](#plugins-references) following the [official documentation](https://docs.ckan.org/en/2.6/).

 ## CKAN-IT harvesting (optional)